findmypast-oss/agile-trello/readme.md

 - [ ] Story limit per column
 - [ ] Show card id
 - [ ] Age of card from when it was moved/created (Steffi)
 - [ ] Working in one file might get tricky, maybe add a bundler or another approach?
+(Richard)